-You can opt for a home test kit or to book an appointment at the Haydock Park Racecourse regional testing centre or the local testing station at Fairclough Street Car Park, Earlestown, which are open seven days a week from 8am to 1:30pm.
+You can opt for a home test kit or to book an appointment at our testing station at Fairclough Street car park, Earlestown (open seven days a week from 8am to 1:30pm).

 Following a positive test result, you will be contacted by the NHS test and trace service, who will ask you for information about who you have seen in the past 14 days.